-- Day-to-day speak to the teacher. - More detailed support speak to the School Attendance Lead (Rachael Dawkins), Family support worker (Carolyn Aldis), Safeguarding and Wellbeing office (Dawn Vann).
+- Day-to-day speak to the teacher. - More detailed support speak to the School Attendance Lead (Rachael Dawkins), Family Support and Safeguarding Officer (Dawn Vann).
 You can contact the school office by telephone (01733 563180) or email us on (adminn@wellandacademy.org) and a call back or appointment will be organised for you.